 2. Milk and Butter

-Another way to boil corn to get a creamy texture and a richer flavor is by using milk and butter.
-Fill a pot with equal parts of water and milk and add a tablespoon of unsalted butter.
-Let the mixture come to a simmer before adding the corn.
-Cook for about 5-7 minutes or until the corn is fully cooked.
-This method is perfect for those who prefer a sweeter and creamier taste for their corn.
+If you crave a creamy texture and richer flavor, combine equal parts water and milk with a tablespoon of unsalted butter.
+Let it simmer before introducing the corn and cooking for about 5-7 minutes.
+This method is perfect for those who savor a sweeter, creamier corn.

 3. Sugar And Lemon Juice